dindinet/netlify-cms-test/site/content/_index.md

 blurb:
   heading: 'Websites for organisations who want to increase visitor numbers, conversions, revenues and/or profits.'
   oldheading: 'Websites for organisations who want to increase visitor numbers, conversions and ultimately increase revenues and/or profits.'
-  subheading: Ensuring you spend your budget wisely.
+  subheading: 'When you understand your cutomers and your customers understand your offer, magic happens.'
-  text: 'when we understand our cutomers and our customers understand our offer, magic happens.'
+  text: 'Ensuring you spend your budget wisely.'
 blurb-1:
   heading: 'Increase Engagement, Revenue and Profit'
   subheading: websites for people who value time and money